diojin/mockingjay/docs/bigdata/Digest of A Byte of Python.md

 The index can also be a negative number, in which case, the position is calculated from the end of the sequence.
 Therefore, shoplist[-1] refers to the last item in the sequence and shoplist[-2] fetches the second last item in the sequence.

+#### Slicing operation

 The slicing operation is used by specifying the name of the sequence followed by an optional pair of numbers separated by a colon within square brackets.
-Remember the numbers are optional but the colon isn't. ( PS: [Inclusive: exclusive) )
+Remember the numbers are optional but the colon isn't. ( PS: [Inclusive: exclusive), fully form is [start_inclusive : end_exclusive : step])
-**WARNING**: slicing operation returns a copy of original sequence.
+**WARNING**: `slicing operation returns a copy of original sequence`.

 ### Set
 Sets are unordered collections of simple objects.